 To enhance the security of your setup even further and have full control over the Istio CA lifecycle, you can generate and store the root and intermediate CA certificates and keys with your own PKI provider.
 You can then use tools, such as cert-manager to send certificate signing requests on behalf of istiod to your PKI provider.
 Cert-manager stores the signed intermediate certificates and keys in the cacerts Kubernetes secret so that istiod can use these credentials to issue leaf certificates for the workloads in the service mesh.
 You can set up cert-manager to also check the certificates and renew them before they expire.

-Refer to the following guides to learn how to use cert-manager with an external PKI provider:
+Refer to the AWS and cert-manager guide to learn how to use cert-manager with an external PKI provider.